The new hardware requirements from Microsoft are confusing

 But they're still AI computers in Intel's eyes.

-Copilot is a level feature which you can run using the Win + C or the taskbar icon.
+Copilot is a software-level feature that you can run using the Win + C shortcut or the taskbar icon.
 So we don't see a particular problem for computers that already have CPUs with NPUs not being considered AI computers.

 Excluding some computers that already have capable hardware just because a key is missing from the keyboard doesn't seem fair, so we'll probably have to wait for exceptions….